 At the moment, we’re working on a swimming for well-being project, with the aim to support people with physical or mental health issues via aquatic sports.

-Further down the line, we’ll be preparing for various swim meets, including the IGLA worlds.
-Obviously, we also have an elaborate Christmas Party coming up in a couple of weeks!
+Further down the line, we’ll be preparing for various swim meets, including GLLAM in London, and the IGLA worlds in Melbourne in 2020.